Gnauqoa/streaming-music-be/README.md

 ## Setup

+Make sure you have installed Ruby and Rails.
+I recommend using [rvm](https://github.com/rvm/rvm) to manage Ruby and Rails versions.

-To set up the Streaming Music Backend, follow these steps:
+To set up the project, follow these steps:

 1. **Clone the Repository:** Clone this repository to your local machine using `git clone`.